RobChooses/pumpfight/README.md

 ## 📱 Mobile App

-PumpFight includes a React Native mobile app for iOS and Android, optimized for fight fans on the go.
+Roadmap for PumpFight mobile includes a React Native mobile app for iOS and Android, optimized for fight fans on the go.

 ### Features
 - Real-time price monitoring